 I'm Associate Professor of Philosophy at Harvard University.
 Before coming to Harvard, I was Assistant Professor of Philosophy at Illinois State University (2013-2016).
-Before that, I was a grad student at the University of Wisconsin-Madison, where I received my PhD in philosophy in 2013.
-I received my BA in 2006 from Ball State University, majoring in philosophy and Spanish.
-Between graduating from Ball State and beginning my PhD at UW-Madison, I spent some time teaching kindergarten in Denver, Colorado.
+I received my PhD from University of Wisconsin-Madison in 2013 and my BA in 2006 from Ball State University, where I majored in philosophy and Spanish.
+Between graduating from Ball State and beginning my PhD, I spent some time teaching kindergarten in Denver, Colorado.

 My research interests are in the areas of social and political philosophy and ethics.
 I write about political liberalism and political legitimacy, egalitarian justice, education, and the gendered division of labor.
 My 2019 book, Liberalism, Neutrality, and the Gendered Division of Labor (OUP), argues that social policy aimed at eroding the gendered division of labor can comply with stringent liberal constraints on legitimate exercises of political power.
 From that argument, I draw out practical implications about the policy in question and theoretical implications about the liberal constraints themselves.

 My new book project, tentatively called The Anatomy of Justice: Liberal Egalitarianism for Liberals and Critics Alike, develops a novel approach to theorizing liberal egalitarian justice and argues for that approach on the grounds that it supports compelling resolutions to longstanding disputes and difficulties internal to egalitarianism, and compelling defenses of liberalism against its egalitarian critics.